 - Employees are responsible for registering group travel activities with the Global Education Office (GEO).

 - Students who arrange independent international educational travel must register their trip in the GEO Travel Registration System.
 Each student will be required to submit payment during trip registration and will receive proof of insurance once completed.
-Students traveling as part of a university-sponsored group should follow registration procedures outlined by the program administrator, college or school.
+Students traveling as part of International Educational Travel should follow registration procedures outlined by the program administrator, college or school.

-- Insurance coverage for employees travelling without a student group should request insurance documents using the International Emergency Insurance Registration Form at least two weeks prior to departure.
+- Employees travelling without a student group should request insurance documents using the International Emergency Insurance Registration Form at least two weeks prior to departure. *Employees completing the UTAC process do not need to complete this step, travel insurance documents will be provided with UTAC approval.

 Declaration of Coverage Letter

-If the country to which you are traveling is requesting proof of insurance coverage please complete the Declaration of Coverage Letter Request.
-The Office of Risk Management will provide this letter after we verify that your trip has been registered and is in compliance with University Policy 1134, University-Sponsored or University-Related International Travel.
+Faculty/Staff: If the country to which you are traveling is requesting proof of insurance coverage please complete the Declaration of Coverage Letter Request.
+Operational Risk Management will provide this letter after we verify that your trip has been registered and is in compliance with University Policy 1134, University Travel to International and/or Hazardous Locations.

 Travel to Hazardous Areas

-Student and employee travel that is university-related or university-sponsored is restricted from any area affected by the following:
+Covered Travel for students and employees is restricted from any area affected by the following:

-- U.S. Department of State Travel Advisories Level 3 and 4;
+- U.S. Department of State Travel Advisories Level 3 (Reconsider Travel) and 4 (Do Not Travel);

-- Center for Disease Control and Prevention (CDC) Warning Level 3; or
+- Center for Disease Control and Prevention (CDC) Warning Level 3 or higher; or

 - Comprehensive economic sanctions.

-Please refer to University Policy 1134 for details regarding travel to hazardous locations and sanctioned countries.
+Please refer to University Policy 1134 for details regarding travel to hazardous areas and sanctioned countries and the process for travel approval.